 Search for reading lists by module code or name

-Most content of most databases is listed on Library Search, but sometimes it is preferable to search the 'native' interface.
+Most of the content of most databases is listed on Library Search, but sometimes it is preferable to search the 'native' interface.
 This gives you access to additional content, plus advanced search options.
 Note that the contents of Box of Broadcasts is not listed on Library Search.

 You don't need to sign-in to most online resources on campus, but if if accessing off campus, you should look for a sign-in option such as ‘Where are you from’ or ‘Shibboleth’.
-Some (e.g. Box of Broadcasts) require registration, or offer additional functionality if you register.
+Some resources (e.g. Box of Broadcasts) require registration, or offer additional functionality if you register.
 More advice about logging in to online resources is available.

 Our library spaces are currently closed due to COVID-19.
 However, we have a 'click and collect' service for books and DVDs that are not available electronically and a postal service for students registered with Disability Learning Support.
+You need to use Library Search to request items through click and collect.

 You can borrow up to forty items, and can request up to five items at a time to be collected at either Harrow or Marylebone Road.
 Note that it is not currently possible to return books and requests are limited to items not available online.
 Requests for books that are available online are being cancelled.